google/model-viewer/packages/3dom/README.md

 APIs.
 Currently, only Three.js is has an implementation, but we hope to include more facades in the future.

-Although 3DOM was designed to support `<mnodel-viewer>`, you can use 3DOM with any Three.js scene.
+Although 3DOM was designed to support `<model-viewer>`, you can use 3DOM with any Three.js scene.

 ## Implementation example